Circiter/drawing-in-sed/README.md

 # drawing-in-sed

 A simple drawing program written in [GNU] sed.
-Takes a textual stream of commands as input and produces a *.pgm file as output (N.B, not an ASCII-art, but an actual image!).
+Takes a textual stream of commands as input and produces a *.pgm file as output (N.B., not an ASCII-art, but an actual image!).

 Usage:
 ```bash